 Two units of Hydor Koralia Evolution Aquarium Circulation Pump (1050-1150 GPH) can comfortably deliver that without overpowering the corals.

 For an SPS type of reef tank that has a 90-gallon water capacity, the required turnover rises to 3600 GPH.
 SPS coral species enjoy a stronger flow or at least 40 times of water turnover per hour.

-If you can’t afford the MP40wQD then I recommend getting a single gyre-type Jebao Cross Flow CP-90, rated at a total flow of between 2700 and 3300 GPH.
+For more options here I can also recommend getting a single gyre-type Jebao Cross Flow CP-90, rated at a total flow of between 2700 and 3300 GPH.
 Ramp up the settings to reach the maximum and your SPS corals will feel absolutely fantastic in your 90-gallon reef tank.
-By opting for a Jebao you’ll pay as much as 8 times less than for the Vortech.
-The good thing about the Jebao Cross Flow models is that you only need a single unit to circulate the whole tank’s volume.
+The good thing about the Jebao Cross Flow models is that you only need a single unit to EVENLY circulate the whole tank’s volume.

 7. Top Powerheads for a 125-Gallon Tank

 Here is how to choose the best powerheads for a 125-gallon coral reef tank: